The Extended Enterprise Demands Attention

 - Document, spreadsheet, and email centric approaches.
 When organizations govern third party relationships in a maze of documents, spreadsheets, and emails it is easy for things to get overlooked and buried in mountains of data that is difficult to maintain, aggregate, and report on.
 There is no single source-of-truth on the relationship and it becomes difficult, if not impossible, to get a comprehensive, accurate, and current-state analysis of a third party.
 To accomplish this requires a tremendous amount of staff time and resources to consolidate information, analyze, and report on third party information.
 When things go wrong, audit trails are non-existent or are easily covered up and manipulated as they lack a robust audit trail of who did what, when, how, and why.

 - Scattered and non-integrated technologies.
-When different parts of the organization use different approaches for on-boarding and managing third parties; the organization can never see the big picture.
+When different parts of the organization use different solutions and processes for on-boarding and managing third parties, monitor third party risk and compliance, and manage relationships; the organization can never see the big picture.
 This leads to a significant amount of redundancy and encumbers the organization when it needs to be agile.

 - Third party performance evaluations that neglect risk and compliance.
 Metrics and measurements of third parties often fail to properly encompass risk and compliance indicators.
-Too often metrics from service level agreements (SLAs) focus on delivery of products and services by the third party but do not include monitoring of risks, particularly compliance and ethical considerations.
+Often, metrics through service level agreements (SLAs) and established key performance indicators (KPIs) focus on delivery of products and services by the third party but do not include monitoring of risks, particularly compliance and ethical considerations.